Increasing Appropriate Vaccination: Client Reminder and Recall Systems

 - In a range of settings and populations

-- Across a range of intervention characteristics (e.g., reminders and recall, content, theoretical basis and method of delivery)
+- Across a range of intervention characteristics (e.g., reminder or recall, content, theoretical basis and method of delivery

-- When used alone or with additional components
+- Whether used alone or with additional components.

 Read the full Task Force Finding and Rationale Statement for details including implementation issues, possible added benefits, potential harms, and evidence gaps.